Beepee37/default-maven-parent/readme.md

 ### Provided testing capabilities

-Tthis pom.xml provides unit and integration tests.
+This pom.xml provides unit and integration tests.
 The first one is run using [surefire plugin](https://maven.apache.org/surefire/maven-surefire-plugin/) in the ``test`` phase.
 The second one is run using [failsafe plugin](https://maven.apache.org/surefire/maven-failsafe-plugin/) in the ``integration-test`` phase.

 ## Code coverage
 To get code coverage figures in your quality dashboards such as in SONARQUBE, you have to reproduce the following steps in your project: